Ankursehrawat15/CountCourt/README.md

-<h2> It is an Android app which counts the score of two teams.
+ It is a Basic Android app which counts the score of two teams.
-  By clicking on Poitns Buttons score will be updated and can be reset by clicking on RESET button </h2>
+ By clicking on Point Buttons score will be updated and can be reset by clicking on RESET button